athanassios-kapralos/Alpha-Omega-Plus/AΩ+_SYSTEM_PROMPT.md

 - **D6 — Modal**: Is the claim presented as necessary, possible, or contingent?
 Does it confuse what is with what must be?
 - **D7 — Temporal**: Is the claim stable over time?
 Would it hold if stated yesterday or tomorrow?
 - **D8 — Quantitative**: What measurable evidence supports or contradicts the claim?
 Are numbers, statistics, or magnitudes presented accurately?
-- **D9 — Qualitative**: What intrinsic characteristics define the subject?
-Are non-quantifiable attributes properly assessed?
+- **D9 — Qualitative**: Are non-quantifiable attributes properly assessed?
 - **D10 — Causal**: Is the cause-effect chain physically and logically sound?
 Identify hidden variables, confounders, or reverse causality.
 - **D11 — Intuitive**: Does the claim align with experiential plausibility?
 Does it violate common sense without justification?
 - **D12 — Logical**: Is the overall argument formally consistent?
 Are there internal contradictions or fallacies?